Francis Molo: St. George Illawarra Dragons (2022-2024)

-2023

-On 23 February, Molo pleaded guilty to a domestic violence charge.
+On 23 February 2023, Molo pleaded guilty to a domestic violence charge.
 He did not appear in Port Kembla court on 22 February where he pleaded guilty to one count of stalk/intimidate with intent to cause fear of physical harm.
 St. George Illawarra released a statement claiming the plea related to an incident at Molo's home on 17 December 2022.

-Molo would play a total of 18 games for St. George Illawarra in the 2023 NRL season as they finished 16th on the table.
+Molo played a total of eighteen games for St. George Illawarra in the 2023 NRL season as they finished 16th on the table.

-2024

-Molo played 23 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.
+In the 2024 NRL season, Molo played twenty-three games for St. George Illawarra as the club finished 11th on the table.